brandon-rhodes/python-patterns/python/sentinel-object/index.rst

 of the return value being used accidentally as an index.

-Sentinel values are particularly common today in the Go language, which encourages a programming style that always returns strings instead of mere references to them — forcing the programmer to choose some particular string,
+Sentinel values are particularly common today in the Go language, whose design encourages a programming style that always returns strings instead of mere references to them — forcing the programmer to choose some particular string,